About the Public Development Authority

 Frequently Asked Questions

-As of March 2013 regular Board Meetings will be the 2nd Wednesday of each month.
+Effective January 2014 Board meetings will be at 9 AM the 4th Wednesday of each month with a couple of exceptions due to Holidays.
 Currently scheduled meetings and related documents are listed on the Documents page.

-As of August 2013 the FWPDA calendar is no longer being maintained.
+As of August 2013 the FWPDA Google calendar is no longer being maintained, please check the Documents page for meeting schedules.

 On August 8, 2013: the Washington State Parks Commission voted to accept the Draft Master Lease with some conditions.
 Please see the Documents page for the latest schedule of meetings, and to download related documents.